AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/widgets.md

 #### Voorbeeld 2: Willekeurig dialoogvenster {#example-arbitrary-dialog}

-Heel vaak wordt de inhoud van de onderliggende component in een dialoogvenster weergegeven.
+Very often a dialog displays content from the underlying component.
 Het hier beschreven dialoogvenster, het **Willekeurige** dialoogvenster, trekt inhoud van een andere component.

-In het dialoogvenster **Instelbaar** wordt een venster met één tab weergegeven.
-De tab heeft twee velden: een om een element te plaatsen of te uploaden en een element dat informatie over de pagina met het element en over het element weergeeft als er naar wordt verwezen.
+The **Arbitrary** dialog displays a window with one tab.
+The tab has two fields: one to drop or upload an asset and one that displays some information about the containing page and about the asset if one has been referenced.

 De belangrijkste kenmerken zijn: